johnpankowicz/govmetting-testbfg-2/README.md

 “Enough with the jibber-jabber, fool!
 Show me how it works!”

 Well, the code is in progress.
 But here is a [SMALL DEMO](http://demo.govmeeting.org) of one possible feature.
-It show what was discussed at a past meeting of the Boothbay Harbor Selectmen in Maine, USA.
+It shows what was discussed at a past meeting of the Boothbay Harbor Selectmen in Maine, USA.
 The final version will have many more features.

 ## Design

 The software consists of two separate systems:

 * A Public System that anyone can use to access information.
 * A Volunteer System that community volunteers use to process meeting transcripts.